patoarayas/dungeon-world-babele-es/README.md

 Please any suggestion or feedback is greatly appreciated.
 Also feel free to fork and use this module as you see fit.
 Contact me on discord at patoarayas#8224

 Cualquier sugerencia o comentario es bienvenido.
 También puedes hacer fork de este módulo para ampliarlo o modificarlo según tus necesidades.
 También para contribuir de vuelta :).
 Cualquier cosa me puedes contactar mediante discord (Usuario: patoarayas#8224)

+## Thanks / Agradecimientos

+Thanks to JuanV from the Foundry's Spanish Discord for getting the permission from the editor and to Hirunatan for find and fix various typos.

+Agradecimientos a JuanV del Discord de Foundry en Español por conseguir la autorización de la editora y a Hirunatan por encontrar y corregir varios errores de ortografía.